Hierarchy of timescales in a disordered spin-$1/2$ XX ladder: Model

 \section{Model}

 We consider a system of spin-$1/2$ objects interacting with their nearest-neighbor spins only on the XY plane of the spin space on a two-leg ladder lattice with periodic boundary conditions along the legs, i.e.,~a spin-$1/2$ XX ladder, as shown in Fig.~\ref{fig:model_diagram}.
-To make it disordered, we apply random magnetic fields along the Z-direction in spin space, which yields a disorder realization $\wmat$.
+To make it disordered, we apply random magnetic fields along the z-direction in spin space, which yields a disorder realization $\wmat$.
+For the rest of the paper, we mostly avoid using $\wmat$ for ease of complex notation.
 Setting $\hbar = 1$ throughout the paper, its Hamiltonian can be written as a sum of three different operators as follows:

 The first operator $H_\parallel$ is for the spin couplings along the legs, given by